Imato/Imato.Blazor.State/README.md

 }
 ```

-For one state per component use StateComponent<T>
+For one state per component use generic StateComponent<T>
 ```csharp
 @inherits StateComponent<List<WeatherForecast>>